marp-team/marpit/docs/usage.md

 # Usage

-Marpit has only a feature: Convert Markdown and theme set into HTML/CSS.
+Marpit has only one feature: Convert Markdown and theme set into HTML/CSS.
 Thus the basic usage is completely simple.

 ## Marpit class